 Bioresonance a brief introduction

 BICOM Bioresonance Therapy is a non-invasive, gentle therapy making it suitable for children and babies and even sensitive patients.
 Animals, from guinea pigs to horses, can also benefit from the use of Bicom devices.
-Because it uses biophysics -the physics of the body – rather than biochemistry, it is usually possible to achieve results using less medication and natural remedies.
+Because it uses biophysics -the physics of the body – rather than biochemistry, practitioners may find they can use less medication and herbal remedies.

 How Bioresonance Therapy Was Developed